toasobi-lab/ecommerce-pipeline/README.md

 # E-commerce Pipeline with Kafka Microservices

+## 🧩 What is Kafka?
+(Quick Introduction)

+**Apache Kafka** is a distributed event streaming platform used to build real-time data pipelines and streaming applications.
+It is designed for high-throughput, fault-tolerant, and scalable messaging between services.

+**Key Kafka Concepts:**
+- **Producer:** A service that sends (publishes) messages to Kafka.
+- **Consumer:** A service that reads (subscribes to) messages from Kafka.
+- **Topic:** A named channel where messages are sent and read.
+Think of it as a category or feed.
+- **Partition:** Topics are split into partitions for scalability and parallelism.
+- **Broker:** A Kafka server that stores and serves messages.
+- **Offset:** The position of a message within a partition, used to keep track of what's been read.

+**Why use Kafka?**
+- Decouples microservices: Services communicate via events, not direct calls.
+- Handles high volumes of data with low latency.
+- Guarantees message delivery even if some services are temporarily down.
+- Enables real-time analytics and monitoring.

 ## 🚀 Educational Goals

 This project is designed to help you **learn and apply Kafka concepts** in a real-world microservices architecture.
 By building and running this e-commerce pipeline, you will: